bonomani/devmon/docs/TEMPLATES.md

 single line of code!
 But having a bit of know-how with regular expressions
 helps: http://www.regular-expressions.info/

-Template data is stored in the "templates" folder of your Devmon installation.
+Template data is stored in the `templates` folder of your Devmon installation.
 For a single server, the folder is read regularly; for multiple servers, the database is utilized.